International

 International Economic Cooperation

-Cyprus is a member of the European Union, the United Nations, the Council of Europe, the World Trade Organization, the World Bank, the Commonwealth and the International Monetary Fund.
+Cyprus is a member of the European Union, the United Nations, the Council of Europe, the World Trade Organization, the GATT, the World Bank, the Commonwealth and the International Monetary Fund.
 It is also well represented by diplomatic missions in foreign countries.

 Main Partner Countries